Strong interaction: Unification

 The so-called Grand Unified Theories (GUT) aim to describe the strong interaction and the electroweak interaction as aspects of a single force, similarly to how the electromagnetic and weak interactions were unified by the Glashow–Weinberg–Salam model into electroweak interaction.
 The strong interaction has a property called asymptotic freedom, wherein the strength of the strong force diminishes at higher energies (or temperatures).
 The theorized energy where its strength becomes equal to the electroweak interaction is the grand unification energy.
 However, no Grand Unified Theory has yet been successfully formulated to describe this process, and Grand Unification remains an unsolved problem in physics.

-If GUT is correct, after the Big Bang and during the electroweak epoch of the universe, the electroweak force separated from the strong force.
-Accordingly, a grand unification epoch is hypothesized to have existed prior to this.